 This evening enjoy a traditional Kathakali dance performance.
 D

-Enjoy an included sightseeing tour this morning visiting Fort Cochin.
+Enjoy an included sightseeing tour this morning visiting Fort Kochi.
 See Santa Cruz Basilica and St Francis Church, built in 1503 and the oldest European-built church in India.
 You will also see the Dutch Palace, the Jewish Synagogue (outside only) and elaborate Chinese fishing nets, strung out along the tip of the peninsula on teak wood and bamboo poles.
-In the afternoon transfer to Kumarakom where you’ll stay for two nights at the locally rated 4-star Coconut Lagoon Resort (4Q) on the eastern shore of Vembanad Lake.
-The resort can only be reached by boat, approximately a 10 kilometre trip.
+In the afternoon transfer to Kumarakom (30 miles, 90 minutes), where you’ll stay for two nights at the 4-star Coconut Lagoon Resort (4Q) on the eastern shore of Vembanad Lake.
+The resort can only be reached by boat, approximately a 6 mile trip.